-As I researched more I found out some other helpful information.
+As I did more research, I found out some other helpful information.

 It is also not a good idea to smother your new tattoo.
 It's best to keep it dry and let it heal on it's own.
 I was doing everything in reverse here.

-This is another big no no to put on new tattoos so of course I put it on my tree, along with the small parts of barbed wire I used a pumice stone on.
+This is another big no-no to put on new tattoos, so, of course, I put it on.

 This was probably my craziest experiment.
-I put this on a small portion of my barbed wire and left it there, and would put on salicylic acid afterwards.
-When it was dry I would add Polysporin and Vaseline and cover it.
+I put this on a small portion of my barbed wire and left it there.
+Then, I put on salicylic acid afterwards.
+When it was dry, I added Polysporin and Vaseline and covered it.

-Then I let it air out and form a scab.
-I had no idea if Nair was actually doing anything while it was on my skin.
+Then, I let it air out and form a scab.
+I had no idea whether Nair was actually doing anything while it was on my skin.
 I couldn't feel anything.
 I only felt something when I took it off.
-Then I realized it had indeed burned my skin.
+Then, I realized it had indeed burned my skin.

-I will continue the creams on the tree but as for the barbed wire, it's gonna be lasered.
+I will continue the creams on the tree, but as for the barbed wire, it's going to be lasered.

 I'm still trying to lighten the tree up as much as I can at this point.
 I did a round of salicylic acid which lightly scabbed up the portion of the tree that I worked on.
 I'm thinking about getting a portion of the tree removed by laser as well.